davidfeldt/davidfeldt/README.md

 <h1 align="center">Welcome to my Github - What brings you here?</h1>
 I'm a tech entrepreneur, digital innovator and software builder.
-Founder & CEO of <a href="https://jazlabs.com" target="_blank>JazLabs, Inc</a>.
+Founder & CEO of <a href="https://jazlabs.com" target="_blank">JazLabs, Inc</a>.
 <br>
 <br>
 - 🔭 Working on multiple frontend and backend project using React, React Native, Nodejs, PHP, Swift, Azure, Kubernetes and others.